Speed, security and safety through DNS

 DNS makes the Internet work.
 Although we rarely think about it, this quiet protocol controls our access to the Internet, making it important for our everyday security.
 Cisco Umbrella has been delivering reliable and safe DNS to millions of people around the world for thirteen years, with zero downtime, which is almost as incredible as DNS itself.
 It’s the fastest and easiest way to protect all of your users enterprise-wide in minutes.
 With no hardware to install and no software to manually update, ongoing management is simple.

-So if you’d like to see how DNS-layer security can help you, simply click this link to get started!
+So if you’d like to see how DNS-layer security can help you, simply click this link for a free trial!